zoffixznet/perl6.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe.md

     # And the winner is...
     # Woot!
 3 won

+The `Int` candidate takes the `nextcallee` and then fires up a [`Promise`](https://docs.perl6.org/language/concurrency) to be executed in parallel, after some time out, and then returns.
+We can't use `nextsame` here, because it'd be trying to `nextsame` the Promise's block instead of our original routine, and so, the `nextcallee` saves the day.

-With my reaching the summit of convoluted examples, I can hear cries in the audience.
-What's this stuff's good for, anyway?
-Just make more subs instead of messing with multies!
+I think we've reached the summit of convoluted examples now and I can hear cries in the audience.
+"What's this stuff's good for, anyway?
+Just make more subs instead of messing with multies!"
 So, let's take a look at more real-worldish examples as well as meet the `nextsame` and `nextwith`!

 ## Who's Next?